5 Tips for Dealing With Bunion Pain

 Whether you get prescription products or over-the-counter, they can significantly aid your bunion pain.

 Cushion Your Bunion

 Whenever you wear any shoes, they might hurt your bunion.
-If they do, you can try to cushion the bunion area with specific products to make sure it doesn’t rub against the shoe and get worse.
-There are many products that you can use, such as bunions relief sleeve, to cushion and cool the area.
+If they do, you can try to cushion the bunion area with specific products to make sure it doesn't rub against the shoe and get worse.
+There are many products that you can use, such as bunions relief sleeves, to cushion and cool the area.
 You can also use a toe separator to keep your big toe positioned properly.